Picovoice/picollm/demo/ios/README.md

 4. Build and run the project on your device.

-5. Press the `Load Model` button and load the model file from your external storage.
-If you can't see your model file in the file navigator, ensure the `Large files` toggle at the top is enabled.
+5. Press the `Load Model` button and load the model file from your device's storage.

 6. Enter a prompt that you want a completion for, e.g. "roses are red".